fxpar/interactive-epub-checker/README.md

 # interactive epub checker
 Epub are great educative tools.
-Here is a [file](https://github.com/fxpar/interactive-epub-checker/blob/master/Test%20interactive%20Epub%20checker%20(epub3).epub?raw=true) to test a good deal of interactions with user:
+Here are the interactions I have included in the book, mainly for teaching purposes:

-* **creating quiz**:
+* **quiz**:
   * hiding or displaying answer
-  * random question
   * checking if the answer is correct
+  * random question (todo)
 * **learning languages**:
   * hiding or displaying translation
   * notes, examples